With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreYth Development Inc/amistad Runaway Homeless Shelter For Youth is a mental health clinic in Albuquerque, New Mexico, located at 1706 Centro Familiar Street Sw, 87105.
 Yth Development Inc/amistad Runaway Homeless Shelter For Youth offers outpatient treatment.
-Yth Development Inc/amistad Runaway Homeless Shelter For Youth provides group therapy, individual psychotherapy and couples/family therapy to children / adolescents.
+Yth Development Inc/amistad Runaway Homeless Shelter For Youth provides couples/family therapy, individual psychotherapy and cognitive behavioral therapy to children / adolescents.
 Some other services provided by Yth Development Inc/amistad Runaway Homeless Shelter For Youth include case management and education services.

 Learn MoreBernalillo Academy is one of mental health facilities in Albuquerque, New Mexico, located at 1801 Randolph Road Se, 87106 zip code.
 Bernalillo Academy provides residential treatment.
-Bernalillo Academy provides activity therapy, cognitive behavioral therapy and behavior modification to children / adolescents.
+Bernalillo Academy provides cognitive behavioral therapy, activity therapy and individual psychotherapy to children / adolescents.
 Bernalillo Academy also supports children/adolescents with serious emotional disturbance.

 Learn MoreAll Faiths is a mental health treatment center in Albuquerque, NM, located at 1709 Moon Street Ne, 87112 zip code area.
 All Faiths provides outpatient treatment.
-All Faiths offers group therapy, individual psychotherapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
+All Faiths offers behavior modification, group therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
 All Faiths also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at All Faiths consist of case management, intensive case management and family psychoeducation.
+Additional services at All Faiths consist of intensive case management, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.